-This article provides an overview of digestive enzymes (aka gluten pills) used to help people with gluten disorders, including celiac disease, gluten intolerance or gluten sensitivity.
+This article examines how digestive enzymes help people with gluten disorders, including celiac disease, gluten intolerance, and non-celiac gluten sensitivity.
 This article is for informational purposes and not a substitute for medical advice.
 This post contains affiliate links.
 Please see my disclosures and disclaimers.

-If you’ve been in the gluten-free community long enough, chances are you’ve heard of digestive enzymes for gluten (known as glutenases or gluten pills) that are marketed as dietary supplements and claim to help people more easily and quickly digest gluten, a protein found in wheat, barley, rye and sometimes oats.
+If you’ve been in the gluten-free community long enough, chances are you’ve heard of digestive enzymes for gluten (known as glutenases or gluten pills).
+They’re marketed as natural dietary supplements and claim to help people more easily and quickly digest gluten, a protein found in wheat, barley, and rye.

-If you’re one of the three million people with celiac disease, or 18 million people with gluten sensitivity in the U.S., you’re probably intrigued by the potential of these so-called magical supplements.
+If you’re one of the three million people with a medical condition known as celiac disease (aka, coeliac disease) or the 18 million people with non-celiac gluten sensitivity (aka, gluten intolerance) in the U.S., you’re probably intrigued by the potential of these so-called magical supplements.

-Wouldn’t it be amazing to have access to a magical pill that allows you to eat a piece of gluten-y bread again?
+Wouldn’t it be amazing to have access to a pill that allows you to eat a piece of wheat bread again?

-How amazing would it feel to not have to worry about getting glutened every time you eat out?
+How amazing would it feel not to worry about getting glutened every time you eat out?

-And what a relief it would be to not have to be that person whose meal requires “special” attention?
+And what a relief it would be not to be that person whose meal requires “special” attention everywhere you go.

-While the dream is real, the reality is that digestive enzymes may not live up to such hype, and they certainly don’t give a person permission to eat wheat again.
+While millions of gluten-challenged people hope for a magical pill that enables them to eat gluten again safely, the reality is that digestive enzymes may not live up to the hype, and they certainly don’t give a person with celiac disease or gluten intolerance permission to eat wheat again.

-This article will explain how digestive enzymes work, what they are, and how they may benefit — or hurt — someone who is challenged by gluten.
+In this article, I explain how digestive enzymes work and how they may benefit — or hurt — someone who cannot eat gluten for medical or health reasons.

-Before we get into how gluten digestive enzymes work, I’d like to give you a primer on digestive enzymes in general.
+Before we get into how gluten digestive enzymes work, I’d like to provide a general primer on digestive enzymes.

-Through both the chemical process of digestion (digestive enzymes) and the mechanical breakdown of food (chewing), your body effectively breaks down food into small, digestible molecules.
+Through both the chemical process of digestion (digestive enzymes) and the mechanical breakdown of food (chewing), your body effectively breaks down food into small, digestible molecules that are easily absorbed and fuel every cell and organ in your body.

 Your body naturally produces several types of digestive enzymes, including: